mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Case

 I was disappointed in the case.
-With my Fractal Design XX, I kept discovering features I'd never seen on any case before that delighted me.
-I'd think, "Wow, why has nobody done this before?"
-On this case, it was the opposite.
+When I built my VM server with the Fractal Design Meshify C, I kept discovering features that delighted me.
+On this build, it was the opposite.
 I kept thinking, "Why is this a problem in this case when this has never been a problem for me before?"

 It looks nice on the outside, but I found it awkward to work in.
-I know it's minimizing space.

-There was very little documentation, and some of the case mechanisms weren't obvious.
+There was barely any documentation, and some of the case mechanisms weren't obvious.

 It's my first mini-ITX build, and I know the case designers have to make sacrifices in the name of minimizing size, so maybe I'm judging too harshly, but I was definitely disappointed.